-The fully-integrated REIT owns office, retail, and residential properties.
-It owns a quarter of Vornado Capital Partners, its real estate fund.
+The fully-integrated REIT owns a quarter of Vornado Capital Partners, its real estate fund.

-One of Vornado's stated goals is to purchase new properties and redevelop existing ones in its portfolio in the New York and Washington, DC markets.
-Indeed, in 2013 the firm's focus was on the hot Manhattan market, where it made several acquisitions, as well as divestments.
 With the New York real estate market heating up, Vornado is looking to simplify its business by exiting investments, such as its stakes in Toys "R" Us, so it can focus on growing its property portfolio.
-However, while it sold its shares in J.C.
+However, while it sold its shares in the ailing J.C.
 Penney in 2013, it appears to be stuck with Toys "R" Us for the foreseeable future.
-Indeed, the firm's trickiest real estate investment is Toys "R" Us, which it, along with two partners, took private in a $6.6 billion leveraged buyout in 2005.
-In 2010 Toys "R" Us announced plans for an IPO that it hoped would raise as much as $800 million (and allow Vornado to cash out).
-However the offering has been delayed by market conditions.
-In the meantime, income from its investment in the toy retailer has tumbled to about $14.8 million in 2012 compared with $71.6 million in 2010.
-Vornado was attracted to the big-box toy retailer because of its real estate holdings.
+In the meantime, income from its investment in the toy retailer has tumbled over the past several years.
+Vornado was originally attracted to the big-box firm because of its real estate holdings.